Number fields with prescribed norms: Counting with local conditions

 In the case $x=1$, this limit is non-zero. \end{proposition} \begin{proof} We consider the Euler product expansion of $\widehat{f}_{\Lambda,H}(x;s)$ from \eqref{eqn:Euler_product}, where the Euler factors at $v\notin S$ were determined in Lemma \ref{lem:local_good}.
 By Corollary \ref{cor:is_frob} and our assumptions on $S$, we may apply Proposition \ref{prop:frob_zeta} to obtain

-with a function $G(x;s)$ that is holomorphic in a region \eqref{eq:SD} and satisfies the bound \eqref{eq:zero_free_bound}.
-By Lemma~\ref{lem:holomorphic}, we may multiply $G(x;s)$ by the Euler factors $\widehat{f}_{\Lambda_v,H}(x_v;s)$ for $v\in S$ while still preserving these properties.
+with a function $\mathcal{H}(x;s)$ that is holomorphic in a region \eqref{eq:SD} and satisfies the bound \eqref{eq:zero_free_bound}.
+By Lemma~\ref{lem:holomorphic}, we may multiply $\mathcal{H}(x;s)$ by the Euler factors $\widehat{f}_{\Lambda_v,H}(x_v;s)$ for $v\in S$ while still preserving these properties (possibly for a smaller $c>0$ in~\eqref{eq:SD}).
 Finally, the explicit form of the limit follows from \eqref{eq:ep_at_one} which, together with Lemma \ref{lem:holomorphic}, also shows that the limit is non-zero if $x=1$. \end{proof}